Dan J. Harkey

 What It Is:

-The Cost Approach is a versatile method that estimates the cost to replace or reproduce the property’s improvements, subtracts depreciation, and adds the value of the land.
-It’s a tool that can be applied to a wide range of properties, from new construction to special-purpose properties where comps are scarce.
+The Cost Approach, a versatile method, estimates the cost to replace or reproduce the property’s improvements, subtracts depreciation, and adds the value of the land.
+It’s a tool that can be confidently applied to a wide range of properties, from new construction to special-purpose properties where comps are scarce.

 Ideal Scenario:

-• New construction or special-purpose properties (schools, churches) where comps are scarce.
+• New construction or special-purpose properties (such as schools or churches) where comps are scarce.

 Example: